RackHD/RackHD/example/README.md

 ### CHANGE NODE VERSION

-Currently the monorail server is built with Node v0.10.40 but this can be changed.

-Install additional Node versions
+Currently this example uses `n` (https://github.com/tj/n) to install multiple versions of Node.js: `4.1.1`, `0.12.7`, and `0.10.40`.
+You can change what version of node is used by default by logging into the Vagrant instance and using the `n` command:

+    vagrant ssh dev
-    $ sudo ~/n/bin/n <version>
+    sudo ~/n/bin/n <version>

-Use n's menu system to change running Node version
+Or to use `n` menu system to change running Node version

+    vagrant ssh dev
-    $ sudo ~/n/bin/n
+    sudo ~/n/bin/n

 ### CONFIGURATION FILE